Religion in Guyana: Hinduism

-The number of Guyanese practising Hinduism has been decreasing for many decades now, with 185,000 people (24.8%) in 2012, 213,282 (28.4%) in 2002, and 253,065 (35.0%) in 1991.
+The number of Guyanese practising Hinduism has been decreasing for decades now, with 253,065 (35.0%) in 1991, 213,282 (28.4%) in 2002, and 185,000 (24.8%) practitioners in 2012.
 Its highest percentages are in Essequibo Islands-West Demerara and East Berbice Corentyne at 37.7% and 42.1% of the regional population respectively.

-The majority of the East Indian immigrants were Hindu, and their dominant Status differences were attached and rituals varied.
-The hindus worshipped the classic pantheon of Vishnu and Shiva.
+The majority of the East Indian immigrants were Bhojpuri speaking Hindus, of different castes leading to varied rituals.
+The Hindus worshipped the classic pantheon of Vishnu and Shiva.
 Hinduism remains the predominant religion of the Indo-Guyanese, although it has been considerably modified.
 Hinduism stresses the festivities accompanying religious rites.
 Festivals may last several days and are usually held in times of crisis or prosperity.
 Because the sponsor of a festival provides a tent and feeds a large number of guests, orthodox Hindu rituals require considerable outlays of money.
 A Hindu family has difficulty fulfilling ritual obligations unless it has accumulated a surplus of cash.

 Since the late 1940s, reform movements have caught the attention of many Guyanese Hindus.
-The most important, the Arya Samaj movement (Aryan Society), was founded in India in 1875; the first Arya Samaj missionary arrived in Guyana in 1910.
-The movement preaches monotheism and opposition to the use of images in worship as well as many traditional Hindu rituals.
+The most important, the Arya Samaj movement, was founded in India in 1875.

+The first Arya Samaj missionary arrived in Guyana in 1910.
+Arya Samaj (Hindi: आर्य समाज, lit.
+'Noble Society', IAST: Ārya Samāja) is a monotheistic Indian Hindu reform movement that promotes values and practices based on the belief in the infallible authority of the Vedas.
+The movement is opposed to the use of images in worship as well as many traditional Hindu rituals.

 Islam

-Guyana's Muslims total 50,600 in Guyana, making up 6.8% of the national population.
+In 2012, 50,272 Muslims lived in Guyana, making up 6.8% of the national population declining from 7.3% a decade before.
 Essequibo Islands-West Demerara has the highest percentage of Muslims making up 11.8% of the region.
 They can be organized into orthodox and reform movements, and split into Shias, Sufis, Sunnis and Ahmadiyyas.
 The Sunnatul Jamaat is the orthodox Sunni Islamic movement.
 The largest Islamic organization in the country is the Guyana United Sadr Islamic Anjuman.